tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/streams_and_tables.md

   VALUE_FORMAT = 'JSON'
 );
 ```

+The **KEY** configuration specifies the column that will be used as the primary key for the table.
+In this example, the `'key'` column is designated as the key.

+When you create a table in `ksqlDB`, it sets up the necessary infrastructure to consume and process events from the specified Kafka topic, similar to a stream.
+However, unlike a stream, a table maintains the latest state of the data based on the key column(s).
+The table continuously updates its state as new events arrive, allowing random access and lookup operations based on the key(s).

 In the following example the underlying Kafka topic will be automatically configured as compacted:
 ```SQL